Minot State University - Graduate School

 In 1964, the first Master of Science degrees were offered at Minot State University in the areas of Education and Speech and Hearing.
 In 1973, the State Board of Higher Education authorized graduate programs in Learning Disabilities and Mental Retardation.
 The Board also separated the singular area of Speech and Hearing into two programs, Speech Pathology and Audiology.
 The Special Education graduate program with an emphasis in Severely Multi-Handicapped was added in 1977.
 In 1983, the graduate program in Elementary Education began and in 1985 an Infant/Toddler emphasis was created in the Special Education master’s program.

 In 1986, the scope of graduate education at Minot State University was enlarged by the State Board of Higher Education with the approval of a Master of Arts in Teaching degree with a major in Mathematics.
 The Board further expanded with the graduate offerings to include a Master of Science degree in Criminal Justice in the Fall of 1990.
 A Master of Arts in Teaching Science and a Master of Music Education degrees were added in the Summer of 1991.
 A Master of Science in School Psychology was authorized in May of 1993 which was upgraded to an Education Specialist degree Fall of 1995.
 A Master of Science in Management degree was approved in September of 1995.
 A Master of Education degree was approved in 2001, replacing the Master of Science in Elementary Education degree.
 Concentrations for the Master of Education degree are added each year.
 In 2002, MSU entered into a cooperative doctoral program in criminal justice with the University of North Dakota.
 A Master of Science in Information Systems degree was added in 2004.
 A Master of Science in Sports Management degree was approved In 2016.
-Graduate certificates in Knowledge Management, Deaf/Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities have been added in the last few years with Managerial Concepts recently added in 2016.
+Graduate certificates currently being offered are: Knowledge Management, Deaf/Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities, Managerial Concepts and Cybersecurity Management.